hacrom/documentation/docs/index.md

-# MaLSAMi project documentation
+# HaCRoM project documentation

-Welcome to the MaLSAMi project documentation.
+Welcome to the HaCRoM project documentation.

 In here we will document our progress and almost all subprojects or programs we will create or write.
-If you want to take a deeper look in our open source code projects please refer to the [MaLSAMi Github Page](https://github.com/malsami)
+If you want to take a deeper look in our open source code projects please refer to the [HaCRoM Github Page](https://github.com/malsami)

 ## About the project

-You can find a general description of the project MaLSAMi in the [About Section](/about)
+You can find a general description of the project HaCRoM in the [About Section](/about)

 ## Prerequisite

-To contribute to this documentation please download the source code from the [MaLSAMi Documentation Repository](https://github.com/malsami/documentation) and follow the instructions at [MkDocs](http://www.mkdocs.org/#installation).
+To contribute to this documentation please download the source code from the [HaCRoM Documentation Repository](https://github.com/malsami/documentation) and follow the instructions at [MkDocs](http://www.mkdocs.org/#installation).

 ## Documentation structure

-The documentation is structured into different subpages which are representing subprojects of the project MaLSAMi.
+The documentation is structured into different subpages which are representing subprojects of the project HaCRoM.
 Nevertheless also analysis results or specifications of the projects can be described in a subpage.